Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 # Project Background
-Project tracks government promises in Central African Republic and Cameroon using news data.
+Project tracks government promises in Central African Republic using news data.
 It uses automated workflows and AI tools to collect, summarize, and analyze news articles, generating structured insights for monitoring and reporting.

 # Project Objective
 -Collecting and updating data, tracking government promises starting from the present administration